Algebraic curve

 In mathematics, an affine algebraic plane curve is the zero set of a polynomial in two variables.
 A projective algebraic plane curve is the zero set in a projective plane of a homogeneous polynomial in three variables.
 An affine algebraic plane curve can be completed in a projective algebraic plane curve by homogenizing its defining polynomial.
 Conversely, a projective algebraic plane curve of homogeneous equation h(x, y, t) = 0 can be restricted to the affine algebraic plane curve of equation h(x, y, 1) = 0.
 These two operations are each inverse to the other; therefore, the phrase algebraic plane curve is often used without specifying explicitly whether it is the affine or the projective case that is considered.

+If the defining polynomial of a plane algebraic curve is irreducible, then one has an irreducible plane algebraic curve.
+Otherwise, the algebraic curve is the union of one or several irreducible curves, called its components, that are defined by the irreducible factors.

 More generally, an algebraic curve is an algebraic variety of dimension one.
-Equivalently, an algebraic curve is an algebraic variety that is birationally equivalent to an algebraic plane curve.
+In some contexts, an algebraic set of dimension one is also called an algebraic curve, but this will not be the case in this article.
+Equivalently, an algebraic curve is an algebraic variety that is birationally equivalent to an irreducible algebraic plane curve.
 If the curve is contained in an affine space or a projective space, one can take a projection for such a birational equivalence.

 These birational equivalences reduce most of the study of algebraic curves to the study of algebraic plane curves.
 However, some properties are not kept under birational equivalence and must be studied on non-plane curves.
 This is, in particular, the case for the degree and smoothness.
 For example, there exist smooth curves of genus 0 and degree greater than two, but any plane projection of such curves has singular points (see Genus–degree formula).

 A non-plane curve is often called a space curve or a skew curve.